learosema/javascript-tests/README.md

 ### tape

 [tape](https://github.com/substack/tape) is a simple testing framework that produces TAP output.
 TAP is a standardized protocol for automated tests.

+The tests are run through `https://npmjs.com/package/babel-tape-runner`, using the `env` preset.
 To beautify the output, [faucet](https://github.com/substack/faucet) is used.

-For ES6 module support, the tests are run through [babel](https://babeljs.io) via `babel-tape-runner`, using the `env` preset.